 Monica Wesolowska has published both fiction and memoir in numerous literary journals and anthologies including Best New American Voices 2000, The Carolina Quarterly, Quarter After Eight, Literary Mama, and the New York Times Bestseller My Little Red Book.
-A graduate of Reed College and a recipient of a fellowship from the Fine Arts Works Center in Provincetown, she has taught writing at UC Berkeley Extension for a decade.
+A graduate of Reed College and a recipient of a fellowship from the Fine Arts Work Center in Provincetown, Massachusetts, she has taught writing at the University of California Berkeley Extension for a decade.
 She lives with her family in Berkeley, California.

 Biography